marvinmboya/tiny-sota/README.md

 # tiny-sota
-> An (active development) neat inference library that implements and optimizes tiny latest release State-Of-The-Art models while decoupling them from the complex transformers library and aims to tune the inference pipelines across low-power peripheral devices and newer phones with SoC chips which form a major device of the ecosystem of physical AI (which will shift the AI age)
+An active development neat inference library that implements and optimizes the latest tiny State-of-the-Art models while staying lightweight, explicit, and hardware-aware.

+This repo is built with three key principles:
+- 🧩 Minimalism ~ Torch-core only install, with minor optional extras for voice & tokenizer loaders.
+- 🛠️ Explicitness ~ No heavy HuggingFace abstractions; every step is visible, tweakable, and learnable.
+- 📱 Portability ~ to be optimized for low-power devices (SoC chips, newer phones, edge devices), the real frontier of the physical AI age.

 |      Model     | Domain | 🤗 Hub Size | Learning Impact |  Developed  |
 |:----------|:--------------------:|:----------------:|:-------------------------:|:-------------------------------:|